In recent decades there has been renewed interest in the possibility of undiscovered tunnels and chambers beneath the Great Sphinx of Giza.

 But to fully grasp the origins of this wondrous tale, we need to go back to the very beginning.

-However, the stela does show the Sphinx sitting on a hieroglyphic representation of a structure with a doorway.
+However, the stele does show the Sphinx sitting on a hieroglyphic representation of a structure with a doorway.
 This style of depiction of the Great Sphinx was prevalent during the 18th dynasty of Egypt around 1500BCE.

-Image Details: General Research Division, The New York Public Library..
+Image: General Research Division, The New York Public Library..
 Neues Reich.
 Dynastie XVIII.
 Pyramiden von Giseh [Jîzah].
 (1849 - 1856) Stele vor dem grossen Sphinx.

-Image Details: General Research Division, The New York Public Library..
+Image: General Research Division, The New York Public Library..
 Neues Reich.
 Dynastie XVIII.
 Pyramiden von Giseh [Jîzah].
 (1849 - 1856) Stele vor dem grossen Sphinx.

 It is tempting to interpret the hieroglyphic depiction of the Sphinx on the Dream Stela literally, suggesting the possibility that the Sphinx sits directly on top of an underground structure.